 How to Apply

-We are so excited you are here and interested in partnering with Habitat to become a homeowner.
+We are excited you are here and interested in partnering with Habitat to become a homeowner.
 Habitat’s path to homeownership is a process that requires hard work and dedication.
 Habitat homebuyers complete more than 200 hours of volunteering, training, and education before they buy a home.
 We partner with you because we want you to experience long-term financial success.
-It can take twelve (12) to eighteen (18) months to complete the Homeownership Program from application to closing.
+It can take twelve to 24 months to complete the Homeownership Program.
 The timeline might seem long, but we designed it to allow the education, volunteer hours, and time to build your home.

 Next Application Period

 The application period is closed.
-Our next application period will open in Summer 2022.
-Sign up for our interest list to be notified when applications become available.
+Our next application period will open soon for 2023 homeownership opportunities.
+Sign up for our Path to Homeownership mailing list to be notified when applications become available.

 What Can I Do Now?